mentalmodelsdaily/mentalmodelsdaily.github.io/_posts/2019-11-01-mentalModels.md

 **4. Thought Experiment**
 ### Imagine the possibilities

+Thought experiment is the device of the imagination used to investigate the nature of things

+*Creativity is intelligence having fun*

+Steps:
+- Ask a question
+- Conduct background research
+- Construct hypothesis
+- Test with thought experiments
+- Analyze outcomes and draw conclusions
+- Compare to hypothesis and adjust

+A thought experiment allows us to verify if our natural intuition to correct by running experiments in our consious minds to make a point clear.

+In order to improve our decision making and increase our own chances of success, we must be willing to prove all of the possibilities we can think of.

+Eg. Lebron James vs Woody Allen (who would win?)\
+Einstein in the elevator with glued feet\
+Trolley experiment -  The problem of abortion and the doctrine of double effect

 **5. Second-Order Thinking**
 ### What happens next?

+"Always consider the effects of effects - *Law of Unintended Consequences*"

+- Prioritize long term benifits over immediate gains
+- Arguements are more effective if we consider the second-order effects and put effort into verifying that they are desirable as well.
+- If we are worried about all the possible effects of effects of our actions, we would likely never do anything, and we'd be wrong.
+- How you'll balance the need for higher-order thinking with practical, limiting judgement must be taken on a case by case basis.
+- A little time spent thinking ahead can save us massive amounts of time later.

+Eg. Rewards for dead snakes in Delhi caused more snakes to be bred and killed.\
+    Cleopatra siding with Caesar.

 **6. Probabilistic Thinking**
 ### What are the chances?

+Estimate the likelyhood of any specific outcome coming to pass.

+*Bayesian Thinking*
+- Take into account what we already know when we learn something new
+- Use all relavent prior information in making decisions.

+*Fat-tailed curves*
+- Bell curve - Extremes are predictable.
+Deviation from the mean is predictable
+- Fat-tail curve - No cap on extreme events.
+The more extreme events possible, the higher the probability that one of them will occur.

+*Asymmetries*
+- Metaprobability: The probability that your probability estimates themselves are good.
+- Estimation errors are asymmetric.
+  - Eg. Estimate the effect of traffice on travel time:\
+  Leave on time, arrive 20% early: NEVER\
+  Leave on time, arrive 20% late: ALWAYS

+*Orders of magnitude*

+Nassim Taleb in Black Swan:

+- Small error in measuring the risk of an extreme event can mean we're not just slightly off, but way off in orders of magniture.\
+Not 10% wrong, but 100 or 1000 times wrong.

+- It is important to deal with fat-tail domains by positioning ourselves to survive or benefit from the wodely unpredictable future, by planning for a world we don't understand.

+*Antifragility*

+Nassim Talem in Antifragile:

+The anti-fragile mindset is a unique one.
+Whenever possible try to create scenerios where randomness and uncertainity are your friends and not your enemies.

+- 2 ways to deal with volatile environments:
+  - Predict : never works
+  - Prepare : Arm ourselves with anti-fragility so we can benefit from the volatility of the world.

+- How to prepare?
+  1. Upside Optionality\
+  Seek out situations that we expect, have good odds of offereing us oppoutunities.
+Eg. A party with important guests and nothing to lose.

+  2. Learn how to fail properly
+      1. Never take a risk where your are taken out of the game completely (100% loss)
+      2. Develop personal resiliance to learn from failures and start again.

 **7. Inversion**
 ### Change your perspective

+Inversion is powerful tool, which helps you identify and remove obstacles to success.

+- Approach a situation from the opposite end of the normal starting point. - Flip the problem around and think backward
+- Start by assuming that what you're trying to prove is either True or False, then show what else would have to be true.
+- INVERT when stuck!!

+Eg. Jacobi solving Math theorems by assuming the hypothesis is true and working backwards\
+Lucky Strike sold cigarettes to women by creating an envirom´nment for women to smoke.
+(Selling cigarettes instead of sweets to improve body shape, and making small kitchen canisters to hold cigarettes)

 **8. Occam’s Razor**
 ### Keep it simple

+Simpler explanations are more likely to be true than complicated ones.

+*"Anybody can meke the simple complicated.
+Creativity is making the complicated simple"*

+- If all else is equal, i.e if two competing models both have equal explanatory power, it's more likely that the simple solution suffices.

+Eg. Take 2 competing explanations, each of which seem to equally explain a given phenomenon:

+If one of them requires the interaction of 3 variables and the other the intercation of 30 variables, which of these is more liekly to be in error?

+If each variable has a 99% chance of being correct:\
+ The first explanation is only 3% likely to be wrong.\
+ The second more complex explanation is about 9 times as likely to be wrong or 26%

 **9. Hanlon’s Razor**
 ### Dont assume the worst

+We should not attribute to malice (desire to cause harm to another), that which is more easily explained by stupidity.

+*Devil Fallacy - To attribute conditions to villainy, that simple result from stupidity.*

+- Failing to prioritize stupidity over malice causes things like paranoia.
+- Malice puts you at the center of everyone else's world.
+This is an incredibly self-centered approach to life.
+- In reality, for every act of malice, there is almost certainly far more ignorance, stupidity and laziness.

+Eg. How Arkhinov saved the world from a nuclear lauch.

 **Falsifiability**